Learn how to respond to emails professionally using 50 prompts and 10 templates. Build a system for faster, clearer, and more consistent replies.

 Hi [Name],

-I’ve already escalated this to our [team name] and expect an update by [time].
+I’ve escalated this to our team and will share an update by [time].

 [Your Name]